dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-3.md

 if ( is_active_sidebar( 'my-cool-sidebar' ) ) {

-	dynamic_sidebar( 'mmy-cool-sidebar' );
+	dynamic_sidebar( 'my-cool-sidebar' );

 }

 ?>
 ```

-The `dynamic_sidebar()` function tells your theme to display all of the widget content contained within the sidebar you are referencing.
+The `dynamic_sidebar()` function tells your theme to display all of the widget content contained within the sidebar ID you are referencing.
 Themes can have multiple widgetized areas which can output content based on various rules, but for now we'll stick to just one.
 When you refresh, you should see those widgets inside your sidebar.

 Though sidebars are often used for widgets, we can also write our own custom functionality for content that is displayed in the sidebar.
 As an example, let's go back to our list of posts.
 We want to add another default loop above our dynamic sidebar and output some titles.
-In your template-parts folder, create a new file called `sidebar-content-custom.php` and update `sidebar-right.php` with a call to that template part:
+In your template-parts folder, create a new file called `sidebar-content-custom.php` and update `sidebar.php` with a call to that template part:

 ```
 <?php